MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 ---

-# Tutorial: Explore data manipulation and statistical analysis (Microsoft R)
+# Tutorial: Data manipulation and statistical analysis (Microsoft R)

 **Applies to: R Server and R Client**